Tencent/tdesign-common/docs/mobile/api_v2/message.en-US.md

 {{ base }}

-### Message notification of different status
+### Message of different status

-Message notification types are info, warning, success, error, and call the feedback class dialog box with the API 'Message.info' method
+Message types are info, warning, success, error, and call the feedback class dialog box with the API 'Message.info' method

 {{ theme }}